abner/graaljs-standalone/README.md

 --------------------------------------------------------------
 ```

+## Debug with Visual Studio Code

+If you're using the Visual Studio Code Editor, you can execute the Debug Launcher `graaljs-standalone` in onder
+to execute the script with the VsCode Debugger cappabilities.

 ## Debug with Chrome Inspector

 In order to inspect the script execution through Chrome Inspector, just run the script using the alias `graaljs_debug`: